ramadan 2016 light

 • When you are male and 40+, be extra careful!

-• Watch out in the morning rush-hours!
+• Watch out in the pre-Iftar and morning rush-hours!

 • Motorists should try to anticipate sudden movements by others, including cyclists, motorcyclists and pedestrians.